saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 1. Open the generated link on the target server to download the management agent.
 2. Run the downloaded file on the target server.
 3. Follow the installation prompts to complete the setup.
+   - For Linux systems, use the `.rpm` or `.deb` installer depending on the distribution.
+4. Once installed, the server will automatically connect to the VSPC.
-4. Verify the server appears in the **Discovered Computers** list with an installation progress bar.
+5. Verify that the server appears in the **Discovered Computers** list with an installation progress bar.

+> **[!Note]**
+> Some OVHcloud distributions may encounter issues (e.g., UUID errors) during installation.
+Contact OVHcloud support if the agent fails to install or does not appear in the dashboard.

 *(Placeholder for screenshots of the installation process and “Discovered Computers” section with progress bar)*